bthealy/Portfolio/README.md

 # Adaptive Path Planning using Bellman-Ford Algorithm

-Welcome to this unique demonstration of combining classical graph theory with robotics and intelligent systems, creating a robust path planner leveraging the Bellman-Ford algorithm.
+Welcome to this demonstration of combining classical graph theory with robotics and intelligent systems, creating a robust path planner leveraging the Bellman-Ford algorithm.
 This project uses a contour map (in numpy array format) and navigates it with precise start, end, and obstacle coordinates.

 The algorithm takes into account various factors such as the Euclidean distance and impedance while deciding the cost for each node.
 The impedance is primarily the elevation change between each coordinate on the contour map, making this solution versatile for uneven terrains and challenging environments.
 This project can also incorporate factors like terrain roughness or turn radius, allowing us to simulate real-world traversal capabilities effectively.